21 days ago - technology-and-innovation

 Facundo Famá

-My name is Facundo Famá and I am an analyst specializing in the financial market of blockchain technology.
-I use different indicators to analyze the market, including on-chain metrics, derivatives, Anchored VWAPs, etc. Additionally, I serve as a Verified Author for CryptoQuant, one of the first companies dedicated to the on-chain indicators market.
-Previously, I worked for over 8 years at the National Court in Criminal and Correctional Federal No. 8 of CABA (Judicial Power of the Nation).
+My name is Facundo Famá, and I am a research analyst (blockchain).
+I use different indicators to analyze the market, including on-chain metrics, derivatives, Anchored VWAPs, etc. Additionally, I serve as a Verified Author for CryptoQuant, one of the first companies dedicated to the market of on-chain indicators.
+Prior to this, I worked for over 8 years at the National Criminal and Correctional Court No. 8 in CABA (Judiciary of the Nation).

 TwitterLinkedin